cotto89/aa-like/README.md

 # aa-like

-Like async/await implementation using by Generator.
+async/await like implementation using by Generator.

 ## Install